International Showcase Fund Guidance and FAQs

 We recommend you apply for funding soon after being invited to showcase in order to give our panel of industry experts and partners enough time to consider your application to turnaround a decision as quickly as possible.

 As a rough guide, our experts consider applications 2-3 months before showcase events take place.
 While the processing of visas is entirely your responsibility, because the process can take 3 months for some territories, we prefer to receive applications 10-12 weeks prior to the event taking place and must receive applications at least 8 weeks prior to the event taking place*.

 Under certain circumstances (e.g. change of management, a late invite from the event, the artist’s ability to fulfil funding partners’ diversity goals) applicants can submit an Exceptional Circumstances Form for partners to consider time sensitive applications within 8 weeks of an event taking place.
 To do so, please download and complete this form before emailing firstname.lastname@example.org.

 Please note, new applicants and non-funded artists will be prioritised.

-All funding decisions are made by International Showcase Fund partners PRS for Music Foundation, Department for International Trade, British Underground, Arts Council England, PPL, Musicians’ Union, and Creative Scotland, in association with PledgeMusic.
+All funding decisions are made by International Showcase Fund partners PRS Foundation, Department for International Trade, British Underground, Arts Council England, PPL, Musicians’ Union, Creative Scotland, Wales Arts International and Arts Council Wales, in association with PledgeMusic.
 For high-demand showcase events such as SXSW, a panel of independent music industry experts meets to select artists.
 Decisions are made based on the criteria stated in our Guidance Pages.

 If as an unsuccessful applicant you are unhappy with the funding decision and believe correct procedure has not been adhered to, please see our Grievance Procedure document.
 Funding partner decisions are final.